Hall of Fame Basketball Coach

 American Electric Power (AEP)

 AEP ranks among the nation's largest generators of electricity, owning nearly 38,000 megawatts of generating capacity in the U.S. AEP also owns the nation's largest electricity transmission system, a nearly 39,000-mile network that includes more 765 kilovolt extra-high voltage transmission lines than all other U.S. transmission systems combined.
 AEP's transmission system directly or indirectly serves about 10 percent of the electricity demand in the Eastern Interconnection, the interconnected transmission system that covers 38 eastern and central U.S. states and eastern Canada, and approximately 11 percent of the electricity demand in ERCOT, the transmission system that covers much of Texas.
 In 1984, following graduation from Capital University of Columbus, Ohio, Tom began his career with American Electric Power.
 Throughout his career with AEP Tom has held has held various positions within the company in such areas as project management, construction, operations, safety and construction labor relations.

 Chief Executive Officer

-The Association of Union Constructors (TAUC) and Impartial Secretary/CEO
+The Association of Union Constructors (TAUC)

 National Maintenance Agreements Policy Committee, Inc. (NMAPC)

 Lindauer is a member of the Joint Administrative Committee to the Plan for the Settlement of Jurisdictional Disputes, Secretary of Helmets to Hardhats Program, sits on the Board of Directors of the Construction Labor Research Council and maintains professional membership with the American Society of Association Executives.

 Lindauer earned his Bachelor of Arts degree in political science, with a minor in economics, from Alfred University in Alfred, New York.
 He also holds a Master of Science degree in industrial relations and human resource management from The American University in Washington, D.C.

 Richard “Jake” Locklear